 The new model is much easier — each patient gets a password and username, and they can individually access the system to see what’s going on with their health.
 They can get test results, exam results and other key information from the doctors, as well as the medical history that the practice has built for them, without going into an office and signing release forms.
 The practice can dispense this information without worrying about HIPAA or other privacy regulations.

-Beyond this, patient access is a way to enhance a two-way street of communication between a patient and his or her doctor.
+Beyond this, patient access is a tool that enhances a two-way street of communication between a patient and their doctors.
 With general practice physicians so pressed for time, they don’t always get all of their key communication done in a routine office visit.
 The patient access portal becomes a way for a patient to stay in touch with the practice, and even to ask questions and resolve issues.

 All of the above types of functionality can be packaged into a comprehensive EMR/EHR system for general medical practices.